DougF42/ShutdownWatcher/README.md

 # Shutdown watcher
-## General
+# # General
+This program has 3 purposes:
-This does an auto-shutdown if a button is pressed. it USES the wiringpi (see _required_ below) library Interrupt functions.
+* This does an auto-shutdown if a button is pressed (GPIO 11).
+* This looks at GPIO pin x when the program, and configureds the PI for either UART or SPI operation.
+* This provides a heartbeat on an output pin (

-## Notes:
+# # Notes:
 TEMP and voltage MONITOR: vcgencmd. git clone https://github.com/raspberrypi/userland.git cd userland
 ./buildme --aarch64

-## SWITCH:
+# # SWITCH:
-SWITCH connection:  Normally open, ground thru a 1k resistor.
+SWITCH connection:  Normally open, pull up? thru a 1k resistor.
 The processor is programmed with an internal pull up resistor.
 The first argument is the switch's GPIO number.
-Default is 18.
+Default is 11.

 ## Logic/operation:
   Sets the SWITCH pin to input, pulled high with internal pull-up resistor.